thegreenwebfoundation/web-extension/README.md

 The Green Web Addon

-Tested on Chrome, Brave and Firefox
+Tested on Chrome, Brave, Opera and Firefox

-Should also work on other browsers with web-extensions support like Opera and Edge (not tested yet)
+Should also work on other browsers with web-extensions support like Edge (not tested yet)

 ## Usage